Stormwater Tiered Rate System – Effective October 1, 2019

 Non-singlefamily properties that discharge stormwater runoff directly into Boca Ciega Bay or Tampa Bay may receive a credit of up to 52% for treating stormwater runoff to Outstanding Florida Waters criteria.
 Discharge to tidal waters cannot pass into or through City-maintained drainage systems.
 Find the application below.

+Applications need to be signed and sealed by a Licensed Professional Engineer.
+Call 727-893-7280 for assistance.
 Once a stormwater credit has been accepted, the Stormwater Utility Mitigation Inspection Checklist will need to be completed.

 Questions on stormwater utility fee credits can be directed to firstname.lastname@example.org.